 - Housing or accommodations.

-Megan’s Law and Community Supervision for Life (CSL) are lists that no one wants to be on - as they have immediate and lifelong repercussions.
-If you have been accused of a sex crime that is covered under Megan’s Law, Monmouth County Megan’s Law lawyer Tara Breslow-Testa is there to assist you.
+Megan’s Law and Parole Supervision for Life are lists that no one wants to be on - as they have immediate and lifelong repercussions.
+If you have been accused of a sex related crime that is covered under Megan’s Law, and facing Parole Supervision for Life, it is imperative that your matter be handled the right way.

 For a free consultation, contact Tara Breslow-Testa at (732) 784-2880.